 These Star Wars Wookie Cookies were inspired by the look of the cookies from Solobration but I changed them up quite a bit.
 The original uses gingerbread dough.
-Given the time of year, I wasn’t in the mood for gingerbread and thought that a peanut butter cookie would be a good alternative.
-Peanut butter gives Chewbacca the brown fur color and I also thought it would be great tasting with the chocolate frosting.
-I also decorated my cookies a bit differently.
-I used vanilla and chocolate frosting and didn’t use the decorating pearls.
+Given the time of year, I wasn’t in the mood for gingerbread.
+Peanut butter cookie sounded like a good alternative.
+Peanut butter gives Chewbacca the brown fur color.
+I also thought it would be great tasting with the chocolate frosting.
+The decorations on my cookies is a bit different as I used vanilla and chocolate frosting and didn’t use the decorating pearls.

 By the way, if you would prefer gingerbread, I have a great recipe here.